 We found 7 internists who accept Blue Shield PPO near Madera, CA.

-Dr. Robert Nguyen sees patients in Madera, CA. His medical specialty is general internal medicine.
-He takes Blue Shield, Health Net, and Blue Cross/Blue Shield insurance.
-Dr. Nguyen studied medicine at the University of Zurich Faculty of Medicine.
+Dr. Robert Nguyen's specialty is general internal medicine.
+He graduated from the University of Zurich Faculty of Medicine.
+Dr. Nguyen honors Blue Shield, Health Net, and Blue Cross/Blue Shield insurance.

 Conditions / Treatments